Previously I wrote an article on my blog’s pipeline. It was quite complex for this dead simple use case:

 Total: 10,95+0,276+7,2 = $18,4 per year

-Thanks AWS for this great tool to make my blog post a streamlined experience and plumbing free.
+Thanks AWS for this great tool that makes my blogging a streamlined experience and plumbing free.
 It just works.

 That’s all folks!